nachocaru/xaprb.com/content/blog/2006-03-11-many-to-one-problems-in-sql.md

 #### Method 2: Join one-to-one

-The second way, if you must use non-standard, mathematically invalid syntaxes, is to make sure the join is based on indexes and primary keys in such a way that the many-to-one problem doesn&#8217;t happen.
-For example, if the columns used in the join criterion are the primary key in the right-hand base table, it&#8217;s safe.
+The second way, if you must use non-standard, mathematically invalid syntaxes, is to make sure the join is based on indexes and primary keys in such a way that the many-to-one problem doesn't happen.
+For example, if the columns used in the join criterion are the primary key in the right-hand base table, it's safe.

 #### Method 3: Group the right-hand side

 The last is to follow the advice of the article linked above and group the right-hand table appropriately.
 This is effectively the same thing as my second suggestion.

-<sup>[1]</sup> You can create the tables I&#8217;m using with the following scripts:
+<sup>[1]</sup> You can create the tables I'm using with the following scripts:

 <pre>create table Fruits(
    Fruit varchar(50),